 There are other risks.
 If you lend money to a person or a company through peer-to-peer lending and they cannot pay you back, you may lose your money.
 Some peer-to-peer lending platforms have contingency funds that cover losses, not all do.

 Another risk is that if you take out a bond with a company through a peer-to-peer lending or crowdfunding platform, and you want to sell your bond, the market may be limited.
 If the company goes bust or it doesn’t generate the returns it’s expecting, your bond could be worth less than you bought it for.

 Q. How much can I invest in an innovative finance ISA?

 A. You can invest the maximum amount into an innovative finance ISA.
-In the current tax year (2017-18) it’s £20,000.
+In the tax year 2019-20, it’s £20,000.
 You don’t have to put the full amount into an innovative finance ISA.
 You can split your money between cash, stocks and shares and innovative finance.

 Q. How many innovative finance ISAs can I have in one year?